Bernardo-MG/sphinx-docs-theme/docs/source/usage.rst

 There are two ways to apply the theme, which are nearly the same.
-It can be installed in the local repository and then be used as a dependency, or the project code, the 'sphinx_docs_theme', can be copied to the Sphinx project themes folder.
+It can be installed in the local repository and then be used as a dependency, or the project code (the 'sphinx_docs_theme' folder) can be copied to the Sphinx project themes folder.

 --------------------